AliBoustani/Backup/README.md

 # Backup
-Ways to Backup your network devices
+There are many different ways to backup your network devices via Python.
+Here, I tried to show you some of them by using different modules and methods.

+Please share your approach to backup devices by using Python!